Upload videos to create custom video posts. With FFMPEG installed, it encodes and creates splash image.

 Q: I'm using the plugin but I do not have FFMPEG installed on my server.
 How can I create my own default splash image and have it display rather than the default image supplied with the plugin?
 A: You can create an image with the dimensions you want and upload it to your server to override our default_image.png located in the /wp-content/plugins/wp-video-posts/images/ directory.

 Q: How do I install FFMPEG if I have root access on my server?
-A: If you have either CentOS, RedHat or Fedora you can follow these steps: 1.
-First you would need to install the DAG RPM repositories which contains huge amount of rpm packages:
+A: If you have either Ubuntu, Debian, or Mint you can follow these steps to compile ffmpeg: - https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu Remember you need to compile it with libfdk-aac (for audio) and libx264 (for video) in order for mp4 to work.

 Q: I have ffmpeg on the server but encoding of the video doesn't work for me A: 1.
-Check what version of ffmpeg is installed.
-We usually recommend FFmpeg version 0.6.5 (currently, the latest stable) with the following configuration:
+Check what version of ffmpeg is installed and what configuration ffmpeg has.
+You can do so by running "ffmpeg" via command line.
+Make sure ffmpeg configuration has the following enabled: configuration: --enable-libfdk-aac --enable-libx264

 ffmpeg -codecs | less